A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Introduction

 \section{Introduction}

 The advent of Large Language Models (LLMs) has marked a significant milestone in the evolution of Artificial Intelligence (AI) systems, catalyzing a paradigm shift in various application domains.
-Prominent examples of LLMs such as ChatGPT \cite{OpenAI}, GPT-4 \cite{OpenAI-4}, Claude2 \cite{Claude2}, and Llama2 \cite{touvron2023llamachat} have showcased their superior capabilities in a wide range of innovative applications, encompassing chatbots, code optimization, data augmentation, data annotation, and tool utilization \cite{liu2023chatcounselor, zheng2023codegeex, sahu2023promptmix, he2023annollm, liu2023controlllm}.
+Prominent examples of LLMs such as ChatGPT \cite{OpenAI}, GPT-4 \cite{OpenAI-4}, Llama2 \cite{touvron2023llamachat}, and Claude2 \cite{Claude2} have showcased their superior capabilities in a wide range of innovative applications, encompassing chatbots, code optimization, data augmentation, data annotation, and tool utilization \cite{liu2023chatcounselor, zheng2023codegeex, sahu2023promptmix, he2023annollm, liu2023controlllm}.

-However, these powerful LLMs may exhibit inadequate safeguard performance when faced with carefully crafted malicious prompts. \cite{perez2022ignore, shen2023anything}.
-Therefore, red-teaming LLMs, a strategy for bypassing security filters to trigger unexpected generation, is proposed to assess the safety alignment of LLMs. \cite{perez2022red, zhuo2023red}.
-A famous example of red-teaming is the jailbreak prompt attacks \cite{goldstein2023generative, kang2023exploiting, hazell2023large}.
-Jailbreak prompt attacks on LLMs can be categorized into two types: (1) Manual designed jailbreak prompts \cite{walkerspider, wei2023jailbroken, kang2023exploiting, yuan2023gpt}, exemplified by DAN \cite{walkerspider}, which intentionally craft prompts to bypass the LLM’s built-in safeguard.
-(2) Learning-based jailbreak prompts \cite{zou2023universal, lapid2023open}, exemplified by GCG \cite{zou2023universal}, which formulate the attack process as an optimization problem, and use one or more white-box models to search for the prompt suffix that maximizes the likelihood of eliciting harmful responses from the LLMs.
+However, these powerful LLMs can sometimes exhibit inadequate safeguard performance when faced with carefully crafted malicious prompts \cite{perez2022ignore, shen2023anything}.
+A famous example is the jailbreak prompt attacks \cite{goldstein2023generative, kang2023exploiting, hazell2023large}.
+Jailbreak prompt attacks on LLMs are typically categorized into two types: (1) Manual designed jailbreak prompts \cite{walkerspider, wei2023jailbroken, kang2023exploiting, yuan2023gpt}, exemplified by DAN \cite{walkerspider}, which intentionally craft prompts to bypass the LLM’s built-in safeguards.
+(2) Learning-based jailbreak prompts \cite{zou2023universal, lapid2023open}, exemplified by GCG \cite{zou2023universal}, which formulate the attack process as an optimization problem to search for the adversarial prompt suffix.